Musings of a Sommelier: Is There Any Shame in Mixing Wine and Water?

 After graduation, I moved abroad to Rome, Italy.
 I was surprised to find that Italians drank wine at all hours of the day, and yet rarely to excess.
 Prosecco and a few peanuts mid-morning qualified as an aperitivo before lunch.
 Suited businessmen and women would often have a glass with their lunch before going back to the office.
 There were mid-afternoon caffé correttos— espressos laced with a few drops of Grappa or Sambuca.
 And of course, there was wine with dinner.

 There was water, too.
-At friends’ homes and the inexpensive trattorias where I usually ate, there was always wine and water on the table, but often only one glass.
+At friends’ homes and the inexpensive trattorias where I usually ate, there was always wine and water on the table.
+But often there was only one glass.
 I watched people pour water into red-stained glasses with the last drops of table wine still inside.
-It struck me as a bit strange, as I had always been taught to set the table with two separate glasses, but I figured it was simply a way to do fewer dishes.
+It struck me as a bit strange.
+I had always been taught to set the table with two separate glasses.
+But I figured it was simply a way to do fewer dishes.

-Then one afternoon halfway into a five-hour lunch at a restaurant about an hour outside the city, I witnessed the unfathomable.
-It was the kind of place where you pay a prezzo fisso, a fixed price, for the Italian version of all-you-can-eat.
+Then one afternoon halfway into a 5-hour lunch at a restaurant outside the city, I witnessed the unfathomable.
+It was the kind of place where you pay a prezzo fisso, a fixed price, for all-you-can-eat.
 And drink.
-Essentially, the family-run establishment serves appetizers, first and second courses, and dessert, along with carafes of wine, water, coffee, and digestive liqueurs, until the table is sated and requests the check.
+Essentially, the family-run establishment offers appetizers, first and second courses, and dessert.
+They bring carafes of wine, water, coffee, and digestive liqueurs, until the table is sated and requests the check.

-I had driven up with a group of Roman friends who had been there a few times already and knew the routine.
-They had warned me to pace myself, which I did to some extent, but the wine was supple, fruity, and easy to drink.
+I had driven up with a group of Roman friends who already knew the routine.
+They had warned me to pace myself, which I did to some extent.
+But the wine was supple, fruity, and easy to drink.
 Most likely sourced from a local farm directly from the tank.
 Fresh and somewhat lower in alcohol, it lacked the sting of acidity and the hot swallow that I was used to.
 I gulped it down like water after big salty bites of spaghetti all’amatriciana and cinghiale, wild boar, stewed with juniper and rosemary until it fell apart into succulent strands.
-After I refilled my little glass tumbler for what had to be the fifth time, I passed the carafe to my left.
+After I refilled my little glass tumbler for the 5th time, I passed the carafe to my left.
 My friend filled her glass halfway and topped it off with water.

 “What are you doing?”
 I asked.
 “Are you on a diet or something?”
-I’d seen a few friends back home drink wine and seltzer, what they called spritzers, long before the actual trend took hold in the United States.
+I’d seen a few friends drink wine and seltzer, spritzers.
+But this was long before the actual trend took hold in the United States.
 I would later learn that the spritz cocktail, most notably the Aperol spritz, was born in what is now Veneto, in modern-day Italy, while the region remained under Austro-Hungarian occupation.
 A popular legend claims that the Austrian soldiers were unaccustomed to the strong white wines produced on the neighboring Friulan hills and added a splash—spritzen in their language—to the wines in order stay alert while on patrol.

 It wasn’t until I studied at the Italian Sommelier Association that I learned the practice of watering-down wine is as ancient as winemaking itself.
-History paints a picture of the Roman bacchanalia wherein wine flowed in abundance and men and women tangled in the streets, out in the open and under the willing spell of spirits.
+History paints a picture of the Roman bacchanalia wherein wine flowed in abundance.
+Men and women tangled in the streets, out in the open and under the willing spell of spirits.
 But even that wine was likely diluted— a symbolic reason for the season, an excuse for their illicit impulses.
-Wine in Rome was not only diluted with water, but also flavored with honey and herbs to make both the wine and the quite possibly stagnant water more palatable.
+Wine in Rome was not only diluted with water, but also flavored with honey and herbs.
+This made both the wine and the quite possibly stagnant water more palatable.

 The Roman elites certainly drank, albeit to a measured excess.
 The ratios differed depending on the strength, quality, and flavor profile, but wine was almost always watered down.
 To drink it full-strength was seen as barbaric or uncivilized.
 Inspired by the Greek symposia, Roman banquets, known generally as convivium, and more specifically the comissatio, celebrated music and poetry along with food and wine of the highest quality.
 While the evenings might certainly devolve into debauchery, a magister bibendi was selected at the beginning of the feast to set the pace and strength of the wine in order to maintain some degree of composure and pace.